Cathrine Countiss: Stage

-Equally successful it seems was Price's courting of Cathrine at her racing wheel.
+Price courted Cathrine at her racing wheel.
 By the end of the event they were engaged and a month later motored off to Mt.
-Vernon, New York where they were quickly married at the First Methodist Church on 30 June 1907, much to the surprise of their trip companions.
-Thus would begin Countiss' second marriage and a partnership that would bring together Price's publicity savvy and her stage talents to great effect.
+Vernon, New York where they were quickly married at the First Methodist Church on 30 June 1907.

 Beginning the week of 18 May 1908, the Cathrine Countiss Stock Company, under the management of Price, began the Denver summer theatre season with Road to Yesterday at the Tabor Grand Opera House.
 The full season would be a 13-week engagement of 13 different plays starring Countiss in the lead roles, presented first at the Tabor and then moving in July to the Broadway Theatre and Garden, where symphony concerts and refreshments were served between the acts.
 The following weeks would see productions of Graustark, In the Bishop's Carriage, At Yale, Prince Karl, Mrs. Dane's Defense, Barbara Freitchie, Charley's Aunt, The Three of Us, and Strongheart among others.
 The final production would be Clarice, ending the week of 10 August.

 The productions were high-quality, large scale, and well received by the Denver audiences, causing in some cases the musicians to be placed under the stage to make more room for the audience.
 Highlights included actual motor cars driven on stage, a re-enactment of the Yale-Harvard boat race which required a cast of over 50, and a cast of over 100 in the war play Barbara Freitchie that played during the Independence Day holiday weekend.
 Price would insure that publicity for the season would keep audiences coming to the theatre, employing such tactics as putting the car driven by Countiss onstage in a local department store window and having her personally award a pair of silver spurs to the winner of the Great Horse Race of 1908.

 Throughout the next several seasons, Countiss headed several stock companies in Denver and Grand Rapids in multiple roles.
 She also created the role of Mrs. Howard Jeffries in The Third Degree on tour.
 In 1911 she toured as Sister Giovanni in The White Sister and returned in 1912 for another summer season in Portland to play lead roles at the Heilig Theatre to the enthusiasm of her fans.